abn-illia-lebid/abn-meetup/README.md

 ## Test Driven Development

 Egg or chicken question.
 What should come first?
 Tests or code.

-I firmly believe that it is in your best interests to write tests first.
-They are the direct requirement to your code, and better to let them shape the code, than code shape the tests.
-This approach will give you human readable tests and will prevent you from writting reduntant code.
+If you look closely, you will see that tests are direct requirements for code.
+Better let the requirements to shape the code, then otherwise.
+This approach will also give you human readable tests, will prevent you from writting reduntant code.
+And main principle (Red -> Green -> Refactor) will give you additional confidence in the tests.

-I will show it in practice few slides from now.

 ## Breaking the tests

 How do you understand that your tests are stable enough?

+That's my favorite part.

 Break the code!
 Break the application!
 Introduce unexpected change!
 Do whatever you can to fool your tests.
 Introduce the chaos, and see if they can catch it.